Compare some of the cheapest savings accounts in Australia

 It’s worth checking whether your savings account has any limits on the minimum or maximum balance allowed.
 For example, if your balance exceeds a certain level you may not be able to access the high interest rate on offer.

 Does the account require you to make a certain number of deposits or deposit a minimum amount each month, or are you free to add money to the account at your own pace?
 If one of the former applies, can you easily set up a regular transfer to ensure the account requirements are met?

 Access to funds

-Before you commit your funds to a savings account, check to see whether you will be able to access your funds quickly and without penalty once they have been deposited into your account.
-In some cases, not being able to easily access your funds is a good thing as it will force you to save; in other cases, however, the security of knowing that you can quickly access the money in case of an emergency provides peace of mind.
+Before you commit your money to a savings account, check to see whether you will be able to access your funds quickly and without penalty once they have been deposited into your account.
+In some cases, not being able to easily access your funds is a good thing as it will force you to save.
+In other cases, however, the security of knowing that you can quickly access the money in case of an emergency provides peace of mind.

 Can you visit a branch to make deposits and withdrawals, or is the account managed only via internet, phone and mobile banking?
 If there's no bank branches, does the bank offer smart ATMs that allow you to deposit cash?